Behind Enemy Lines (2001 film): Historical inspiration

 The film bears some resemblance to the experiences of former U.S. Air Force Captain Scott O'Grady, who was shot down over Bosnia on June 2, 1995.
 He survived for six days before being rescued by U.S. Marines.
 O'Grady, who later became a children's author and motivational speaker, filed suit against both the producers of Behind Enemy Lines as well as Behind Enemy Lines: The Scott O’Grady Story, a 1998 documentary that Discovery Channel aired on his experience, for defamation of character, accusing the film's producers of invasion of privacy through the misappropriation of his name, likeness and identity, false representation and false advertising, and contending that those involved in both works produced them without his permission, and that the commercial value of his name was damaged by them.
 O'Grady's complaint indicated that among other things, he was troubled by the disobedience and profanity exhibited by the feature film's main character.
 O'Grady also accused Fox of using the documentary to promote the feature film and making a film about his ordeal without his permission.
-The film's characters and events differ from O'Grady's experience; he never entered populated areas, nor did he interact with civilians, and did not engage in direct combat with enemy soldiers.
+The film's characters and events differ from O'Grady's experience: he never entered populated areas, nor did he interact with civilians, and he did not engage in direct combat with enemy soldiers.
 Also, O'Grady never flew an F/A-18F, but rather an F-16 Fighting Falcon.
 The case was settled out of court.

 Reception

 Box office

 The film made $18.7 million in its opening week in the U.S., landing at the #2 spot and was held off the top spot by Harry Potter and the Sorcerer's Stone.
-Behind Enemy Lines eventually grossed $92 million worldwide, of which $59 million was from North America.
+Behind Enemy Lines eventually grossed $121 million worldwide, of which $79 million was from North America.
 The budget was estimated to be $40 million.

 Critical response

-Behind Enemy Lines received generally negative reviews from critics.
-Review aggregator website Rotten Tomatoes gives the film a score of 37% based on reviews from 130 critics, with a weighted average of 4.8/10 and the site's consensus stating "The plot for Behind Enemy Lines is more jingoistic than credible, and the overload of flashy visual tricks makes the action sequences resemble a video game."
-Metacritic has assigned the film an average score of 49 out of 100 based on 29 reviews from mainstream critics, indicating "mixed or average reviews".
+Behind Enemy Lines received generally mixed reviews from critics.
+Review aggregator website Rotten Tomatoes gives the film a score of 36% based on reviews from 132 critics, with a weighted average of 4.8/10 and the site's consensus stating "The plot for Behind Enemy Lines is more jingoistic than credible, and the overload of flashy visual tricks makes the action sequences resemble a video game."
+Metacritic has assigned the film an average score of 49 out of 100 based on 29 reviews from mainstream critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F.

 Roger Ebert gave the film 1½ stars out of four, likening it to a comedy: "Its hero is so reckless and its villains so incompetent that it's a showdown between a man begging to be shot, and an enemy that can't hit the side of a Bosnian barn."
+Lisa Schwarzbaum in Entertainment Weekly described the film as one of the "steel-toed, tin-eared, flat-footed, jingoistic military thrillers".